aws-samples/sample-ai-powered-sdlc-patterns-with-aws/requirement-and-planning/amazon-q-business-reqiuirements-analysis/README.md

 ![Alt text](images/Jira_Plugin_PK.png?raw=true "Title")

 11. After you enter the project key, Amazon Q will give you a preview of the issue to make changes if any.
-If you are satisfied, then click on 'Submit'.
-Q will ask you to authorize the connection to Jira.
+If you are satisfied, then click on 'Submit'.Amazon Q will ask you to authorize the connection to Jira.

 ![Alt text](images/Jira_AddPlugin_3.png?raw=true "Title")

-12. Once authorized, you will see that Q creates the epics in Jira and gives a summary of the epics created.
+12. Once authorized, you will see that Amazon Q creates the epics in Jira and gives a summary of the epics created.

 ![Alt text](images/Jira_Plugin_Epic_2.png?raw=true "Title")

-13. Next lets leverage Q to create user stories for the epics.
-Prompt Q to create stories with acceptance criteria.
-Q will give you a preview of the issue to make changes if any.
+13. Next lets leverage Amazon Q to create user stories for the epics.
+Prompt Amazon Q to create stories with acceptance criteria.
+Amazon Q will give you a preview of the issue to make changes if any.
 If you are satisfied, then click on 'Submit'.

 ![Alt text](images/Jira_Plugin_US_AC.png?raw=true "Title")